Contents

 Real-World Example

 The Terma Scanter 4002 is a Primary Surveillance Radar used by NATS at multiple UK sites.
-Following a Subject Access Request and Information Commissioner appeal, NATS confirmed this was the radar used to detect the alleged infringement discussed in the case study.
+Following a Subject Access Request and Information Commissioner appeal, NATS confirmed this was the radar used to detect an alleged infringement.
 Its published specifications allow us to calculate the actual positional error at any given range.

 ParameterSpecification